OUR INSTRUCTORS

 CATHY NILAND

-Cathy holds a BFA from Pratt Institute with a concentration in drawing and extended studies in ceramics.
-She studied conceptual video and installation art at Central Saint Martins in London for her semester abroad.
+Cathy holds a BFA from Pratt Institute with a concentration in drawing and extended ceramics studies, and studied conceptual video and installation art at Central Saint Martins in London.
+She has explored themes of repetition across multiple mediums, including drawing, since 2011.
+Cathy teaches Intro to Wheel Throwing on Mondays.

-Bill has a passion for trying anything and everything.
-He largely works on the wheel to create stunning vases and forms, and then will alter them uniquely.
-Imagine rusty glaze to create cast iron chains on an urn, altering a cylinder to create a pitcher, or creating texture from scratch.
+Bill has a passion for trying anything and everything in clay.
+He primarily works on the wheel — creating striking vases and forms — and then alters them in unexpected ways.
+Imagine rusty glaze used to create cast-iron chain detail on an urn, or a cylinder altered into a pitcher, or texture built from scratch.

-He works with students hands-on to draw out their creativity and ideas.
-Every idea should be tested and none are too small!
+He works with students hands-on to draw out their creativity.
+Every idea should be tested, and none are too small.

 Bill’s Instagram